keremnoid/odiFinder/README.md

 - Login with your getodi.com account
 - Monitors meal lists of user-selected restaurants
-- Sound notifications when a target restaurant is found
+- Notifications when a target restaurant is found
 - Customizable restaurant list
 - Uses simple Tkinter GUI
 - Automatic periodic refresh (5 minutes, can be changed in the code)